craftcms/docs/docs/cloud/config.md

 - `webroot` — If your project uses a different directory for the public web root, you should specify it here.
 This is relative to `app-path`.
 (Default: `web`)

 ::: tip
-For the latest information on supported PHP and Node versions, see our [Cloud Services and Compatibility](compatibility.md) article.
+For the latest information on supported PHP and Node.js versions, see our [Cloud Services and Compatibility](compatibility.md) article.
 :::

 ### Redirects and Rewrites